 From January to July the plant produces numerous small seeds held within an oval capsule, up to 8 mm long, surrounded by the persistent calyx.
 Seeds are released as the capsule dries out.

-This South African endemic is listed as Least Concern on our Red Data list.
+This South African endemic is listed as Least Concern (LC) on our Red List.

 Distribution and habitat